libremfg/rhize-docs/content/use-cases/track-and-trace.md

 In a single query,
 you can use Rhize to identify answers to questions such as:
 - What material, equipment, and personnel were involved in this job?
 And what was their function in performance?
-- When and this job happen?
-How long did it run for.
+- When and where did this job happen?
+How long did it run for?
 - Why was this work performed?
 That is, what is the order that initiated the work?
 - What are the results of quality testing for this work?